schollz/hostyoself/README.md

 **Should I use this to host a website?** Dear god yes.

 **Does this use AI or blockchain or decentralization or something like that?** Sure, why not.
-Your site can optionally be decentralized and hosted from other browsers that open your site.
-Later on it will use AI to predict all the web traffic so your site can have 100% uptime.

 **What inspired this?** [websocketd](https://github.com/joewalnes/websocketd) and [beaker browser](https://beakerbrowser.com/) which do something like this.